robinske/personal-site/_drafts/2016-04-04-monads-part-2-the-free-monad.markdown

 }
 {% endhighlight %}

 We use the `FunctorTransformer` to take our input context and transform it into its result.
+This is what enables us to have a generic run function and define multiple interpretations.

+{% highlight scala %}
+trait FunctorTransformer[F[_], G[_]] {
+  def apply[A](f: F[A]): G[A]
+}
+{% endhighlight %}

+You might also hear this called a `natural transformation` or see it defined using this symbolic operator: `~>`.
+In the interest of being explicit I called it a functor transformer.

+It's important that the transformed functor, `G`, is also a `Monad` so we can use it to flatMap.
+That's because we want to stop execution in the chain if our transformation "fails".

+Here's an example of a test interpreter we can define for our Todo list:
+{% highlight scala %}
+case object ActionTestInterpreter extends FunctorTransformer[Todo, Id] {
+  var actions: List[Todo[String]] = List.empty
+  def apply[A](a: Todo[A]): Id[A] = {
+    a match {
+      case NewTask(task) =>
+        actions = actions :+ NewTask(task.toString)
+        task
+      case CompleteTask(task) =>
+        actions = actions :+ CompleteTask(task.toString)
+        task
+      case GetTasks(default) =>
+        actions = actions :+ GetTasks("")
+        default
+    }
+  }
+}
+{% endhighlight %}

+And now we can run this and test against a list of expected actions:

+{% highlight scala %}
+describe("Free") {
+  it("should evaluate todos with an action evaluator") {
+    runFree(todos)(ActionTestEvaluator)

+    val expected: List[Todo[String]] =
+      List(
+        NewTask("Go to scala days"),
+        NewTask("Write a novel"),
+        NewTask("Meet Tina Fey"),
+        CompleteTask("Go to scala days"),
+        GetTasks("")
+      )

+    ActionTestEvaluator.actions shouldBe expected
+  }
+}
+{% endhighlight %}

+Play around with the code and build your own interpreters using by [forking this repo](https://github.com/robinske/monad-examples).

+#### Monads vs. Free Monads
+What's the point of using the `Free Monad`? `Monads` have the ability to `flatMap`, so we could compose functions for days to achieve a similar end result.

+**1) Stack safety**

+Imagine, though, a nested flatMap:
+{% highlight scala %}
+(1 to 1000).toList.flatMap { i =>
+  doSomething(i).flatMap { j =>
+    doSomethingElse(j).flatMap { k =>
+      doAnotherThing(k).map { l =>
+        println(l)
+      }
+    }
+  }
+}
+{% endhighlight %}

+Maybe your code doesn't have functions that look like that, but the architecture is behaving the same - you have composed a bunch of functions that are each added to the stack.
+If your business logic is complicated enough (in this case, maybe the `doSomething` functions are recursive or making `n` additional function calls), you might encounter `StackOverflowError`s.

+The `Free Monad`, on the other hand, created a nested, list-like structure that stores all of the functions on the _heap_.
+The trick is that these then have to be evaluated in a loop (or a tail recursive call).

+The tradeoff?
+Stack for Heap.

+**2) Multiple interpreters**

+Because we're chaining the data together without any interpretation, we can later define multiple interpreters to handle our Free Monad.
+This could be something like a [test](https://github.com/robinske/monad-examples/blob/master/src/test/scala/me/krobinson/Spec.scala#L26) and [production](https://github.com/robinske/monad-examples/blob/master/src/main/scala/me/krobinson/FreeExamples.scala#L16) interpreter.

+**3) Defer side effects**

+We're deferring execution and interpretation by defining the DSL (domain specific language) to represent our data (the Todo list classes).
+We don't do anything with that until we define and run the interpreters, which means that handling of side effects is deferred until the interpretation stage at the very end.

 ## With Great Power...

-`Free Monads` are a powerful construct if you need multiple interpretations for outputs and effects [^5].
-Once you begin to grasp the mechanics, defining multiple interpreters to evaluate the "list" of functions is a neat solution - something like a production interpreter and a test interpreter.

-[^5]: David Hoyt has some examples of using [multiple interpreters](https://github.com/davidhoyt/kool-aid/blob/master/free/src/main/scala/sbtb/koolaid/fun/free/package.scala).
-Rob Norris also uses `Free` heavily in his JDBC library Doobie [https://github.com/tpolecat/doobie](https://github.com/tpolecat/doobie)

-Even with a need for multiple interpreters and stack safety, we should be judicious in our use of these tools.
+`Free Monads` are a powerful construct, but even with their benefits, we should be judicious in our use of these tools.
 I get nervous every time I find a "neat" solution in Scala, it usually means there is an easier way.
-You already have a whole slew of tools (builtin to the language) that give the benefits of `Monads` (composability, side-effect-safety) without the complexity that require blog posts like these to explain.
+We already have a whole slew of tools (builtin to the language) that give the benefits of `Monads` (composability, side-effect-safety) without the complexity that require blog posts like these to explain.
 Remember that the [wrong abstraction is dangerous](http://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction) and our responsibility as programmers should still be to write reuseable, maintainable code.
+In short, more [#blueskyscala](https://twitter.com/search?q=%23blueskyscala&src=typd)!

 <div class="line"></div>

 Sound interesting?
 Want to convince me that your use of Free Monads is ingenious *and* necessary?
 I'm talking more about this at [Scala Days](http://event.scaladays.org/scaladays-nyc-2016) in May - or send me a note on Twitter [@kelleyrobinson](https://www.twitter.com/kelleyrobinson)

 <div class="line"></div>

+Slides from my Scala Days talk:

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/fKRooAbi7ZLXam" width="595" height="485" frameborder="0" align="center" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin: 0 auto 5px auto; max-width: 100%; display:block;" allowfullscreen> </iframe> <div style="margin-bottom:5px; text-align: center;"> <strong> <a href="//www.slideshare.net/KelleyRobinson1/why-the-free-monad-isnt-free-61836547" title="Why The Free Monad isn&#x27;t Free" target="_blank">Why The Free Monad isn&#x27;t Free</a> </strong></div>